Information for PoCL developers

 A checklist and hints for testing and making a release successfully:

-• Check that CHANGES has the most interesting updates done during the release cycle.
-Add missing notable changes from git log.
+• Check that notes_<VERSION>.rst in doc/sphinx/source has the most interesting updates done during the release cycle.
+Add missing changes from git log.

 • In the master branch, create a new commit: increase version number (with -pre) in all relevant places; update the .so version; increase the supported LLVM versions in cmake/LLVM.cmake.
 Commit, push master to github.
 Now development can go on in master while the release branch is being stabilized.